HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 ### 4.6.
-Other vertical modules being currently implemented
+Other vertical modules considered

-At the moment of this writing, we are studying the inclusion of more vertical modules.
-One candidate for milestone 2 could be *Spanish administrative entities*.
+Other vertical modules were also considered.
+One candidate was *Spanish administrative entities*.
 This would be implemented to encompass all the relevant entities belonging to Spain's *administración autonómica* related to the geopolitical subdivisions of the previous vertical module, to which they are going to be seamlessly linked.
 The implementation of this vertical module will be also carried out using SKOS-Core as it shows a clear hierarchical structure and it will include the first-level bodies of *administración autonómica* (*conserjerías*), as available at Spain's administration portal [[1]](https://administracion.gob.es/pagFront/espanaAdmon/directorioOrganigramas/comunidadesAutonomas/comunidadesAutonomas.htm?idCCAA=14), and the second-level [[2]](https://administracion.gob.es/pagFront/espanaAdmon/directorioOrganigramas/fichaUnidadOrganica.htm?idUnidOrganica=123276&origenUO=comunidadesAutonomas&volver=comunidadesAutonomas&idCCAA=14), mainly *direcciones generales* and *consorcios*.

+However, with the implementation of the third merged ontology, this specific vertical stopped being relevant, as other solutions were proposed there.

 ### 4.7.
 Vertical modules and customization

-The bet on SKOS as main solution for these vertical modules (instead of focusing on other models less *accepted* standard-wise, as the aforementioned Lemon) has to do with customization.
+The bet on SKOS as main solution for these vertical modules (instead of focusing on other models less *accepted* standard-wise, as the well-know vocabulary [Lemon](https://lemon-model.net)) has to do with customization.

 The ontological model proposed here leaves all the customizable parts of the ontology specifically within these vertical modules so stakeholders can adapt or add part of their *reality* in an easier way.